tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "illegal_parameter" alert.

-If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
+If the server supplies an "early_data" extension, the client MUST verify that the server's selected_identity is 0.
 If any other value is returned, the client MUST abort the handshake with an "unknown_psk_identity" alert.